JoeDoyle23/BurningPig/README.md

 * Server settings are now stored in 'settings.json'.
 * Digging! & persistent terrain
 * Protocol encryption
+* Player validation against minecraft.net

 ##What's Next
 * Player inventory (only current session, not persisted yet)
 * Pickups after digging
 * Placing blocks
-* Player validation against minecraft.net

-##Planned Features
+##On The Way
-* Persisted Player inventory
+* Persisted Players & Inventory
+* Terrain generation

 ##Server Settings
 The settings that control the server options are stored in the settings.json file.